 Want To Learn More?

-We invite you to join us for Starting Steps, three unique sessions designed to help you move forward in your spiritual journey and connect with others.
+We invite you to join us for Connecting at Grace, three unique sessions designed to help you move forward in your spiritual journey and connect with others.

-Learn more about our church beliefs by clicking the links below for a detailed explanation from Senior Pastor Jim Leggett for our Joining Step session of Starting Steps.
+Learn more about our church beliefs by clicking the links below for a detailed explanation from Senior Pastor Jim Leggett for our third session of Connecting at Grace.

 - What Does Grace Fellowship Church Believe?
 (PDF Notes)

 - Church Beliefs Part 1 - Three Levels of Belief (5 minutes)